Wondering How to Negotiate a Car Lease? Use These 11 Strategies

 But if you’re offering to take a car off their hands, you can play the “I’m doing you a favor by helping you move this off your lot” card.

-6. Go on a Good Day
+6. Shop When You’re Having a Good Day

 The old saying “Never shop on an empty stomach” doesn’t only hold true for grocery stores.